infor-cloud/xtendm3/docs/documentation/api-specification/batch-api.md

 Batch API can be used to work with running Batch extensions in the M3 Business Engine.
 This API can retrieve a unique ID or reference ID of running jobs.

 ## Features
 Usage of Batch API is depended on another API, because Batch is working in the background.
-In below examples data from a Batch extension is being retrieved using both the Batch API and the Logger API.
+In below examples, data from a Batch extension is being retrieved using both the Batch API and the Logger API.

 ### batch.getJobId()
 Returns the value of a unique job id for each batch extension execution.
 The id in this case is being generated automatically in UUID format (ex.
 2147c32b-4471-48d2-8083-2f28add463d1).